Nomination and Application

 - Goethe Zertifikat: at least Goethe-Zertifikat B2

-- Deutsches Sprachdiplom der Kultusministerkonferenz erforderlich zur Aufnahme eines Hochschulstudiums
+- Deutsches Sprachdiplom der Kultusministerkonferenz - Zweite Stufe (DSD II)

-- a statement issued by the sending university's International Office or language department explicitely stating a level of at least B2.
+- A statement issued by the sending university's International Office or language department explicitly stating a level of at least B2.
 For this purpose you could use e.g. this template.

 - Diploma of German "Abitur" or "Doppel-Abitur " (e.g. "Deutsch-Französisches Abitur")